The-Fireplace-Minecraft-Mods/In-Game-Account-Switcher/README.md

 Old mod versions (e.g. 8.0.2) are not supported and will never be supported.

 **Q**: Do I need Fabric API or Quilt Standard Libraries?
-**A**: Yes, you'll need Fabric API for Fabric and QFAPI/QSL for Quilt.
+**A**: Yes, you'll need Fabric API for Fabric/Quilt.
+On Quilt, you can install QFAPI/QSL instead.
 Obviously, you do NOT need them for Forge or NeoForge.

 **Q**: Is this mod open source?